 - 1. A shingle sign shall be located a minimum of 15 feet from a projecting sign or another shingle sign. - 2.
-Shingle signs shall be located below the finished floor level of the second story. - 3.
-Shingle signs may be externally or internally illuminated in accordance with Sections C-704.D and C-705.C.
+Shingle signs shall be located below the finished floor level of the second story.

 Figure 54.
 Under Canopy Sign Example